-It has become common for trading companies or middlemen on Alibaba to lie to customers that they are factories.
-They will even include lots of photos to back this claim.
-They convince customers that they are a huge manufacturing company with a high quality of products to offer.
+When sourcing on Alibaba, you’re likely to encounter trading companies or middlemen who lie to you they are factories.
+They will even include lots of photos to back this claim and convince buyers that they are a huge manufacturing company offering quality products.
 However, most of these photos are usually products of Photoshop.
-They are doing this because most of their customers will not come to China to visit them or maybe try to find out more about their operations.
+They are doing this as most buyers will not come to China to visit them.

 I have been sourcing products for foreign small-scale businesses and customers for years.
 During this period, I have visited hundreds of small-scale factories that deal in all kinds of products.
 I know lots of tricks that Alibaba suppliers are playing.
 And guess what?
 I would like to share some of the experiences I’ve had with these small-scale factories.

 1. Who do small-scale factories serve?